GuideNepalBike LoanTwo WheelerEMIPulsarVehicle LoanBagmati

 3-year total cost of ownership4,13,440

-Round up for one breakdown service or one chain replacement and you are at Rs 4.18–4.22 lakh.
+Round up for one breakdown service or a chain replacement and the bill lands at Rs 4.18–4.22 lakh.
 That is the Rs 4.2 lakh in the title.

 The Rs 3 lakh sticker is a useful negotiating reference.
 It is not the cost of the bike.